hiilsof/todo-app/README.md

 Try it yourself!
 https://hiilsof.github.io/todo-app/

+it may take a while...
+if it doesnt load refresh the page

-I wanted to do start with something simple
+I wanted to start with something simple
 Though at the moment it is still pretty bare bones

 so far it is able to store todos so that when you refresh it the todos do not dissappear